0al-spec/Hyperprompt/DOCS/INPROGRESS/build-issues.md

 - **Total Warnings:** 11
 - **Critical Issues:** 0
 - **Resolved Issues:** 1
-- **Build Time:** ~0.23s
+- **Build Time:** ~1.4s

 ## Notes

-The codebase now builds successfully with no warnings.
+The codebase builds successfully but emits warnings in integration tests.
 The unnecessary pattern binding warning has been resolved by removing the `let` keyword from the pattern match in MarkdownEmitter.swift.